Nootropics Expert

 Methylene Blue is famous for turning urine blue.
 But for most neurohackers, your urine will only stain blue at doses roughly exceeding 500 mcg.
 Some recommend preventing blue urine by mixing Methylene Blue with ascorbic acid for 3 hours before taking it.

-Methylene Blue Side Effects
+Methylene Blue Potential Drug Interactions & Side Effects

 In other words, lower doses of Methylene Blue work well as a nootropic.
 But high doses do not because MB can potentially “steal” electrons away from the electron transport chain.
 Disrupting the redox balance and acting as a pro-oxidant (instead of an antioxidant).[xxi]

 At low doses, these contaminants are not that big of a problem.
 But higher doses will result in the accumulation of these toxins in your cells.
+Doctors should monitor patients with any hepatic impairment due to toxins related to high doses of serotonergic drugs like Methylene Blue.

 Side effects with Methylene Blue are rare when doses are under 2 mg/kg.
 But can include stomach pain, chest pain, dizziness, headache, sweating, confusion, high blood pressure, shortness of breath, accelerated heartbeat, tremor, skin turning blue, urine turning blue or green, reduction of red blood cells, or jaundice (only reported in infants).

 Monoamine Oxidase (MAOI) inhibition becomes a big problem at around 2 mg/kg of Methylene Blue.
 So if you are using antidepressants or antianxiety medications that affect dopamine or serotonin, you should NOT use Methylene Blue.
-Because using Methylene Blue with one of these medications could cause a hypertensive crisis or Serotonin Syndrome.

 Do not use Methylene Blue if you are pregnant or breast-feeding.
+Or if you are dealing with any type of renal impairment.

 Where to buy Methylene Blue